nylas/exchangelib/README.md

     server='example.com', credentials=credentials, version=version, auth_type=NTLM
 )

+# By default, we fail on all exceptions from the server.
+If you want to enable fault
+# tolerance, add a retry policy to your configuration.
+We will then retry on certain
+# transient errors.
+By default, we back off exponentially and retry for up to an hour.
+# This is configurable:
+config = Configuration(retry_policy=FaultTolerance(max_wait=3600), credentials=credentials)
+account = Account(primary_smtp_address='john@example.com', config=config)

-# Kerberos authentication is supported via the 'gssapi' auth type.
-Enabling it is slightly awkward,
+# Kerberos and SSPI authentication are supported via the 'gssapi' and 'sspi' auth types.
-# does not work with autodiscover (yet) and is likely to change in future versions.
-credentials = Credentials('', '')
-config = Configuration(server='example.com', credentials=credentials, auth_type=GSSAPI)
+config = Configuration(server='example.com', auth_type=GSSAPI)
-# Likewise, SSPI authentication is also supported:
-credentials = Credentials('', '')
-config = Configuration(server='example.com', credentials=credentials, auth_type=SSPI)
+config = Configuration(server='example.com', auth_type=SSPI)

 # If you're connecting to the same account very often, you can cache the autodiscover result for
 # later so you can skip the autodiscover lookup: